rubenwardy/minetest_modding_book/_en/items/node_drawtypes.md

     -- ^ how far

     post_effect_color = {a=64, r=100, g=100, b=200},
-    -- ^ color of screen when the player is submerged })
+    -- ^ colour of screen when the player is submerged })
 ```